So how do you spot these bad apples before you hire them?

 Create a hiring process

-Judging someone on a 30-40 minute interview can be extremely difficult so introducing a number of recruitment stages can help you catch bad apples.
-This can be everything from a skills test to a trial day working as part of the team and can be a brilliant way of seeing whether they will be a cultural fit for your company.
+Judging someone based only on a short interview can be extremely difficult, so including a number of hiring steps can help you catch bad apples and focus on quality candidates.
+This can include a phone screen, skills assessment, or a trial day working as part of the team.
+A multi-step hiring process can be extremely helpful in determining whether a candidate will be a cultural fit for your company.